LucasRocha-Png/yfinance-timeframe-converter/README.md

 This is what **yfinance-timeframe-converter** does.

-Convert your DataFrame to up to **33 timeframes** of your choise, **22 more than the yFinance** timeframes available;
+Convert your DataFrame to up to **33 timeframes** of your choise, **22 more than the yFinance** timeframes available.

-Uses C++ functions to make all process faster, converting large amount of data in less than 0.1 seconds;
+Uses C++ functions to make all process faster, converting large amount of data in less than 0.1 seconds.

 ## How to use
 ### How to convert a DataFrame